vtexdocs/help-center-content/docs/known-issues/en/when-an-error-occurs-after-firstdata-approves-a-settlement-the-transaction-cannot-be-completed.md

 ---
-title: When an error occurs after Firstdata approves a settlement, the transaction cannot be completed.
+title: 'When an error occurs after Firstdata approves a settlement, the transaction cannot be completed.'
 id: 7MITAqam9KWVXrUiNX5Jh0
 status: PUBLISHED
 createdAt: 2023-02-27T15:48:31.356Z